vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 Child activities are sub-activities that are connected to (and triggered by) the activity above it, which is also known as its *parent activity*.

-Odoo provides a number of triggering options to launch a child activity - all of which depend on the trigger configurations related to the parent activity.
+Leansoft provides a number of triggering options to launch a child activity - all of which depend on the trigger configurations related to the parent activity.
 Under the desired parent activity, hover over :guilabel:`Add child activity`, and select any of the following triggers: